IBM/ACE-RISCV/verification/readme.md

 - weak memory semantics (i.e., RefinedRust assumes sequential consistency)

 ### Assembly semantics
-In the current stage of the project, we do not yet verify the inline Assembly semantics and specifics of the Risc-V core (e.g. when switching execution between a VM and the security monitor).
+In the current stage of the project, we do not yet verify the inline Assembly semantics and specifics of the RISC-V core (e.g. when switching execution between a VM and the security monitor).
 Accurate verification of multi-language programs and verification of system software against authoritative ISA semantics are an open research problem under active research.

 ### Trusted Computing Base